piotrwitek/utility-types/README.md

 ## Features

-* Tested for type correctness
+* Tested for type correctness with type-testing library `dts-jest`
-* No third-party dependencies
+* Minimal footprint - type-level only, no third-party dependencies
-* Provides multiple output formats (es5-commonjs, es5-module, jsnext)

 ## Installation